Introduction

-0.96 inch I2C OLED Display with Arduino
+- 0.96 inch OLED Display (I2C interface)

-Wiring the OLED Display to Arduino
+Wiring the OLED Display with Arduino

 Installing the Required Libraries